Sampling recovery in Bochner spaces and applications to parametric PDEs: Abstract

 \section{Abstract}

 We prove convergence rates of linear sampling recovery of functions in abstract Bochner spaces satisfying weighted summability of their generalized polynomial chaos expansion coefficients.
 The underlying algorithm is a function-valued extension of the least squares method widely used and thoroughly studied in scalar-valued function recovery.
-We apply our theory to collocation approximation of solutions to parametric elliptic or parabolic PDEs with log-normal random inputs and to relevant approximation of infinite dimensional holomorphic functions on $\RRi$.
-The application allows us to significantly improve known results in Computational Uncertainty Quantification for these problems.
-Our results are also applicable for parametric PDEs with affine inputs, where they match the known rates.
+We apply our theory to two core problems in Computational Uncertainty Quantification.
+First, we address non-intrusive approximations of solutions to parametric elliptic or parabolic PDEs with log-normal or affine inputs using a finite set of particular solvers.
+Second, we consider approximating infinite-dimensional holomorphic functions that arise as solutions to more general parametric PDEs with Gaussian random field inputs.
+Our framework allows a unified treatment of the log-normal and affine input models and yields substantial improvements in the state of the art of these problems.
+More specifically, we obtain convergence rates that improve known results by a polynomial factor in the log-normal case and by a logarithmic factor in the affine case.